 Q&A: What to Expect When Facing an Upper or Lower Limb Amputation

-In the United States alone, approximately 185,000 amputations occur each year, and 2 million people are living with the loss of a limb.
-In recognition of Limb Loss Awareness Month, Yvonne Humphries, RN, BSN and Sarah Saxton Krohn, PT, DPT, amputation specialists at Sheltering Arms, answer questions about the process, from the reasons for amputation, to returning to favorite activities following surgery.
+In the United States alone, approximately 185,000 amputations occur each year, and 2 million people are living with limb loss.
+In recognition of Limb Loss Awareness Month, this article addresses common questions surrounding limb loss, from the reasons for amputation to returning to favorite activities following surgery.

 What are some reasons for amputation?